This web page is best viewed with a resolution of 1024 X 768

 Ricky Byrd, guitar player and songwriter for Joan Jett & The Blackhearts, collaborated with Frank in 1988 to write "Play That Song Again," which appeared on Up Your Alley, Joan Jett & The Blackhearts' multi-platinum album.
 Two years later, Frank joined up with singer Annie Golden, creating the duo of Golden Carillo, and recording two albums, Fire In New Town and Toxic Emotion, for Silenz Records, which met with great acclaim and success in Europe.
 Golden Carillo embarked on a number of extensive tours overseas, playing to sell-out crowds in Holland, Belgium and Germany.
 While performing in Europe, Frank appeared on countless radio and TV shows and created a loyal and strong fan base.
 Between European tours Frank worked with Atlantic recording artist and former Zebra band member Randy Jackson on Jackson's solo album, produced by John Sonneveld.

 Returning to Europe to record the Toxic Emotion album for Silenz Records, Frank utilized a studio in Belgium owned by Golden Earring guitarist George Kooymans, and they became good friends.
 He was reunited with producer John Sonneveld, and Frank, George and John produced the Toxic Emotion album, which had a great deal of success in Europe.
-In 1992, Frank, along with Annie Golden, made his first major film appearance as a musician in Prelude to a Kiss, which starred Meg Ryan and Alec Baldwin.
-Frank and Annie also co-wrote and performed the song, "Waiting For Someone," on the film's soundtrack.
-In 1995, George Kooymans introduced Frank to Dutch vocal sensation Anouk and Frank wrote two songs, "Pictures On Your Skin" and "Time Is a Jailer," on her platinum debut album.

 When Golden Earring journeyed to upstate New York in 2003 to record their most recent album, Millbrook, U.S.A., Frank co-authored seven songs on the CD along with Golden Earring members George Kooymans and Barry Hay.
 He also contributed backing vocals, slide guitar and laud.